meetguogengli/Visual-Transit-Simulator-iteration-1/TEAM_PE.md

 #### Additional Expectations and Responsabilities
 **Step 2: Please, describe here (using as much text as you need) additional expections and responsabilities for this project iteration**.
+* We would use facebook and other social network and PIAZZA platform to communicate and plan our schedule
 ## Team Member Names
 **Step 3: Please enter your name.
 Each one of the team members should add the name through a different commit.
 For example, student A adds their name and commits, then student B adds their name and commits.**
 * Guogeng Li